puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_reserved.markdown

 Reserved Class Names
 -----

-The following are built-in namespaces used by Puppet, and so must not be used as class names:
+The following are built-in namespaces used by Puppet and so must not be used as class names:

 * `main` --- Puppet automatically creates a `main` [class][], which [contains][] any [resources][] not contained by any other class.
 * `settings` --- The automatically created `settings` namespace contains variables with the [settings][] available to the compiler (that is, the puppet master's settings).